mb-mysterdev/eventdujour/README.md

-Welcome to the better Eventbrite ♥️
+Welcome to the better Eventbrite ♥️ made in Paris by Momo Polo and Yannick

 to do list: